NHOrus/srwq-compilation/episode-02.md

 "You're asking me?
 I was just unpacking the Assault Lander from deep storage when Dad called me to say the portal had been compromised.
 What happened out there?"

-"There were...lots of them.
+"There were... lots of them.
 And I couldn't even recognize them!!
 That's not possible!
 I was trained!!"

 "Not very well."